chandima-prabath/User-Account-System/README.md

 uas = UserAccountSystem(db_file)
 ```

 ### Registering a new user

 To register a new user, call the register_user method with the username and password as arguments.
-The password will be hashed using SHA-256 before being stored in the database.
+The password will be hashed using bcrypt before being stored in the database.

 ```python
 username = 'johndoe'